bbanting/budgettool/README.md

 - [ ] Remove groups and create shortcuts "/"
 - [ ] SetCommand for target amounts.
 Default and per month
 - [ ] Make examples for all commands
-- [x] Make min height and width for screen

 ## Notes